Resources: Educational Resources

 PARC corresponds with and mails a directory of these resources to prisoners, their friends and family members.
 We are often the first point of contact for people to connect with prisoners' rights organizations, community organizations, prison literature and arts projects, family and visiting resources, health care and legal resources, parole and pre-release resources, and the prison abolition movement.

-Download a PDF copy of the 2023 edition linked here.
+Download a PDF copy of the November 2024 Edition here.

 Resource Category

-Adams State University Prison College Program
+Adams State University Prison Education Program

 Educational Resources, College and Higher Education Courses